pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v10-2/index.md

 ### SharePoint Embedded

-In this release, we've added a yet another command in SharePoint Embedded area that allows you to ge the details of a specific Container.
+In this release, we've added yet another command in SharePoint Embedded area that allows you to get the details of a specific Container.

 To get a container of a specific type run: